solo-io/gloo/docs/content/reference/cli/glooctl_gateway-api_convert.md

 ### Options

 ```
       --combine-route-options                 Combine routeOptions that are exactly the same and share them among the HTTPRoutes
       --create-namespaces                     Create namespaces for the objects in a file
       --delete-output-dir                     Delete the output directory if it already exists
+      --gloo-control-plane string             Name of the Gloo control plane pod (default "g")
+  -n, --gloo-control-plane-namespace string   Namespace of the Gloo control plane pod (default "gloo-system")
   -h, --help                                  help for convert
       --include-unknown                       Copy unknown resources to output files (if files contain resources that are not Gloo APIs)
       --input-dir string                      InputDir to read yaml/yml files recursively
       --input-file string                     Convert single file to Gateway API
       --input-snapshot string                 Gloo input snapshot file location
       --output-dir string                     Output directory to write Gateway API configurations, it must not exist before or can be deleted/recreated with --recreate-output-dir (default "./_output")
       --print-stats                           Print stats about the conversion
       --retain-input-folder-structure         When writing the output write the Gateway API configurations in the same folder structure they were read from (input-dir only)
 ```

 ### Options inherited from parent commands